-John: In my opinion, the best folding tactical knife that doesn’t hurt your wallet is the Smith & Wesson extreme ops (model: swex2s).
-If you are looking for a durable, low price, proficient tactical folding knife to take with you on deployment, then the Smith & Wesson extreme ops is the ideal knife.
+John: In my opinion, the best folding tactical knife that doesn’t hurt your wallet is the Smith & Wesson Special Ops T6061.
+If you are looking for a durable, low price, proficient tactical folding knife to take with you on deployment, then the Smith & Wesson Special Ops is the ideal knife.

-KnifeUp: Why is the SWEX2S the Best Tactical Folding Knife?
+KnifeUp: Why is the Special Ops the Best Tactical Folding Knife?

 The blade is fairly sharp out of the box but after a quick sharpening, it should cut through things like butter!
-The knife blade is half serrated blade which makes it a little bit sharper and gives it a bit more raw cutting/ripping power than the typical plain edge blade.
 The knife blade is also made from stainless steel so you do not have to worry about rusting parts.

 The handle is made out of a special coated anodized aluminum which is why it is so light-weighting in at four and a half ounces.
 There is a pocket clip that is stainless steel and it is also a stationary clip that is attached to the back side of the handle so it cannot be reversible.
 It also features dual thumb studs for a quick and easy blade deployment.

 KnifeUp: In What Way is this Knife Good for Deployment?